vistle/vistle/module/insitu/InSitu/SenseiController.md

 ![](OscillatorNet.png)

 - click on the run/paused parameter of this module to start/pause the simulation.
-The rusults should look like the following image:
+The results should look like the following image:

 <img src="OscillatorResult.png" alt="dice" style="width:300px;"/>